top of page

 Currently, Hikeabilities is for children ages 6-12 years old.

 All abilities are welcome!
 Your child does not need a diagnosis in order to benefit from Hikeabilities.
-They may just show some delays in skill development and need some help working on those skills.
+They may show some delays in skill development and need some help working on those skills.
 However, children with diagnoses are welcome!
 Your child may or may not be receiving occupational therapy services currently.
-If they are, Hikeabilities may be a great addition to continue building on the skills they are working on, in an outdoor group setting.
+If they are, Hikeabilities may be a great addition to continue building on the skills they are working on.

 These diagnoses include but are not limited to: